vasanthsathya/omnia/docs/source/OmniaInstallGuide/RHEL_new/Provision/ViewingDB.rst

 .. note::
     * The ``gpu_count`` in the database is only updated every time a cluster node is PXE booted.
     * Nodes listed as "failed" can be diagnosed using the ``/var/log/xcat/xcat.log`` file on the target node.
-Correct any underlying issues and `re-provision the node <../../Maintenance/reprovision.html>`_.
+Correct any underlying issues and `re-provision the cluster <../../Maintenance/reprovision.html>`_.
-    * Information on debugging nodes stuck at ``powering-on``, ``bmcready``, or ``installing`` for longer than expected is available `here. <../../../Troubleshooting/FAQ/Common/Provision.html>`_ Correct any underlying issue on the node and `re-provision the node <../../Maintenance/reprovision.html>`_.
+    * Information on debugging nodes stuck at ``powering-on``, ``bmcready``, or ``installing`` for longer than expected is available `here <../../../Troubleshooting/FAQ/Common/Provision.html>`_.
+Correct any underlying issue on the node and `re-provision the cluster <../../Maintenance/reprovision.html>`_.
-    * A blank node status indicates that no attempt to provision has taken place.
+    * A blank node status indicates that no attempt to provision it has taken place.
 Attempt a manual PXE boot on the node to initiate provisioning.